Dural Public School

 2. The Multicultural Perspectives Public Speaking Competition

-The Multicultural Perspectives Public Speaking Competition was introduced in 1996 and is now in its 20th year.
+The Multicultural Perspectives Public Speaking Competition was introduced in 1996.
 It aims to heighten the awareness of multicultural issues among NSW primary school students while developing their interest in public speaking and improving their confidence and speech-writing skills.

 How it is set up: